mate-academy/react_todo-app-loading-todos/README.md

 ## General info

 You have an implemented simple login form.
-Enter your email to create a user or find an existing one in the API.
+Enter your email to create a user or find an existing one in the API...

 - tests are NOT implemented yet.
 - load the user todos when the `App` is loaded;